 Hello there, back again with another review and article for you!
 In this article, we will be looking at the ENGL Cabloader review and sound demos.
 ENGL Cabloader is a very unique IR loader and a DI box with a lot of features.
-For those who don’t know what an IR is, let’s start with the foundation.
+For those who don’t know what an IR is, let’s start with the basic information.

 What is an IR?

 IR is an abbreviation for “Impulse Response“.
 Impulse responses are basically audio files in wave format.
-These files contain almost like a snapshot of the linear output information of a sonic system being guitar speaker cabinets, power amps, effects processors, guitar pedals, rooms and venues.
+These files contain almost a snapshot of the linear output information of a sonic system guitar speaker cabinets, power amps, effects processors, guitar pedals, rooms and venues.

 To capture this information, an impulse signal is first sent to the system and generated output is captured.
 This signal is usually a sine sweep that will cover the whole spectrum of audible frequencies for human beings. 🙂 This information is then digitally processed and output to a single file.

 Using IRs for guitar speaker cabinets is the new era of guitar recording.
 But in fact, it had existed even more than a decade ago for guitar players.
 I remember attempting to use some guitar speaker IRs along with my Koch Pedaltone preamp.
 Unfortunately, in the early 2000s, I had only access to Core2Duo CPUs and 2GBs of RAM on my desktop.